 Members of the Board of Directors should also disclose any actual or potential conflicts of interest to the Chairman of the Board and the General Counsel, who shall determine the appropriate resolution.
 All directors must recuse themselves from any Board discussion or decision affecting their personal, business, or professional interests.

 Gifts and entertainment may create an inappropriate obligation or expectation on the part of the recipient or provider.
 The Code of Conduct and related Company policies set forth the conditions under which officers, employees, and their family or household members may accept or give gifts or entertainment.

-Giving gifts to or entertaining employees of government and public international organizations may be limited or restricted.
-Many countries have adopted anti-bribery statutes that prohibit giving anything of value to private sector parties, government officials, government-controlled enterprises, public international organizations, and political parties and candidates, as well as their agents and employees (collectively, "government officials"), in order to secure an improper business advantage.
+Giving gifts to or entertaining employees and representatives of government, government-controlled, and public international organizations may be limited or restricted.
+Many countries have adopted anti-bribery statutes that prohibit giving anything of value to Government Officials or private sector parties in order to secure an improper business advantage.
 In addition, many government agencies have their own rules governing the acceptance of gifts, travel, and entertainment.
-Officers and employees must seek review by Corporate Compliance prior to giving gifts or anything else of value to government officials, unless already permitted under written guidance issued by Corporate Compliance.
+Officers and employees must seek review by Corporate Compliance prior to giving gifts or anything else of value to Government Officials.

 Generally, the Company does not make corporate contributions to political parties or candidates for public office or other political organizations.
 The Code of Conduct and related Company policies set forth the conditions under which political contributions may be made.